-Continuing Brain Stem Damage Rehabilitation at Home
+Continuing Rehabilitation at Home

-There are also home therapy devices, such as FitMi, which walk you through exercises in a fun and engaging manner.
-These devices can help you stay motivated in a way that hand-out sheets do not.
+If you struggle with movement, there are also home therapy devices, such as FitMi, which walk you through physical therapy exercises in a fun and engaging manner.
+Because FitMi is interactive, it can help you stay motivated in a way that written sheets of exercises do not.

 However, with rehabilitation, the key to recovery is repetition and consistency.
 Practicing your exercises daily will keep your brain stimulated and maximize your chances of recovery from brain stem damage.

 Damage to the brain stem can impair basic life functions and some individuals will require intensive support.
 Fortunately, many individuals can work towards recovery through a consistent rehab program that targets their unique needs.